jtirana98/SFL-workflow-optimization/README.md

 ### Testing files
-The following scripts can be used to reproduced the experiments of the paper.
+The following scripts, which can be found inside the folder test_files, can be used to reproduced the experiments of the paper.

 **observation_1.py:**
         This script can be used to reproduce tha Table II from the paper.